saucelabs/sauce-school/codelabs/Module3_APITesting.md

 <img src="assets/apif-mod2/APIF3.02A.png" alt="Update Input" width="75"/><img src="assets/apif-mod2/APIF3.02B.png" alt="Update Input" width="75"/><img src="assets/apif-mod2/APIF3.02C.png" alt="Update Input" width="75"/>

-There are many components you can play around with, and hover over them to see what they do, but our next focus is on the **Request**, the building block of every API test.
+There are many components you can play around with, and hover over them to see what they do, but next you will focus on **Request**, the building block of every API test.

 <!-- ------------------------ -->